isomerpages/ogp/_products/scamshield.md

 #### Background

-The number of scams reported in 2020 hit a record high, climbing 65.1% from 2019, as scammers took more than $201 millioin from their victoms.
-Scammers often
+The number of scams reported in 2020 hit a record high, climbing 65.1% from 2019, as scammers took more than $201 million from their victims.
+Scammers often initiate contact with potential victims through Short Message Services (SMSes) or phone calls.
+Scams are getting more sophisticated, making it harder for citizens to tell between a real and fake SMS or call.

-To help citizens and laymen better understand public data, data.gov.sg provides interactive dashboards, visualisations, and articles in the current iteration of the product.

-#### Approach
+#### Solution

-* Dashboards & data visualisations allow users to intuitively understand public data without needing to be a data scientist
-* Automatic data standard validation ensures datasets are usable and interoperable
-* Search and data previews improve discoverability and accessibility of the datasets
+Once installed on a citizen’s device, ScamShield actively works in the background to filter scam messages from unknown contacts by running it through ScamShield’s on-device classifier and filter calls from numbers used in illegal activities.

 #### Impact

-* 350,000 monthly visitors
-* 30,000 data downloads
-* 13 million API calls
+* Blocked over 850k SMSes till date
+*Cumulatively blocked and blacklisted over 6,000 numbers used in scams

 #### Team